 How long will the journal take to process my submitted manuscript?
 What percentage of submissions are accepted?

 Covidence is online software specifically created for facilitating the writing of systematic reviews.
-St Vincent's now has a site licence, if you would like to gain access please contact the Library on email@example.com
+St Vincent's now has an institutional licence, if you would like to gain access please contact the Library on firstname.lastname@example.org

 A review of literature that systematically searches evidence, uses explicit questions, and provides tabular summaries of the nature and findings of the studies.
 Source